Zylann/godot_terrain_plugin/README.md

 - Smooth or hard-edges rendering
 - Save to image and normal map
 - Terrain data saved inside the scene like Tilemap and Gridmap
+- Edition behaviour works both in editor and game

 TODO/ideas